Louisiana Correctional Institute for Women

 Offenders who have a current or prior conviction for a sex crime involving a minor child who is not a family member are ineligible to visit with any minor child.
 However, at the Warden’s discretion, such offenders may be authorized to visit with their own biological child.
 The legal guardian shall submit a written request and shall accompany the minor child during the visit.
 The legal guardian may be permitted to name another individual (other than the legal guardian) who is on the offender’s visiting list to accompany the minor child for a visit.
 The legal guardian shall provide a written, notarized statement authorizing a specific individual to accompany the minor child.
 If approved by the Warden, the visit may be contact or non-contact at the Warden’s discretion.

 At the time of admission and then quarterly as per schedule, offenders may apply for approval to visit with family members and friends.
 LCIW offenders mail visiting applications to those they wish to visit.
+The application must then be mailed back to LCIW (faxed applications are not accepted).
 Once applications are returned to LCIW, LCIW employees process the completed applications, and criminal record checks are run.
 Offenders are notified when their requested visitors are approved to visit.

 The number of approved visitors allowed in any one visit is determined by the custody status of the offender.
 Minimum and Achievement Custody offenders may have up to 6 adult visitors per visit while Medium Custody offenders may visit with up to 4 approved adult visitors.
 There is no limit on the number of children under age 15 who may attend Minimum or Medium Custody visits.
 Maximum Custody offenders are only allowed two visitors per visit and Death Row are allowed only one approved visitor each visit.
 There is no limit on children for Maximum Custody visits if it is the offender’s own children, or if others are approved in advance by the Warden.
 All custody levels excluding non-contact visits are limited to two visits each month with each visit lasting up to two hours.
+In addition, Minimum Custody and Achievement Status offenders will be allowed an additional four hours a month for immediately family only.
 The duration of non-contact visits is at the discretion of the Warden, but may be up to two hours.

 Families driving long distances to visit with offenders are suggested to call LCIW prior to leaving home to make sure visitation will be held that day.
 Visitors should also be aware that circumstances in prisons can change abruptly.
 Visitation may be canceled if necessary without prior notice.